rasutt/Java-Quicksort/README.md

 # JavaQuicksort

-An example of quicksort from COMPSCI220 using composite classes in Java from COMPSCI 230.
+An implementation of quicksort using composite classes in Java.